largehappygroup/resting_state_connectivity/README.md

 # resting_state_connectivity
+This code is pretty disorganized, so instead direct your attention to the 'better_replication_package' folder.
-Analyzing resting state fMRI data to study coding behavior.
-This code is generally disorganized, but the 'better_replication_package' folder contains the analysis scripts and some sample data to analyze.
+The purpose of this code is to analyze resting state fMRI data to study coding behavior.

 File naming: